Kang Yatse II Trek 2026: Best Time, Package and Safety Guide

 Kang Yatse (2) summit is officially trekked for the western summit at a height of 6250 metres, it is a popular trail with high-altitude hikers wanting to conquer Kang Yatse’s altitude of 6000+ metres.

-The trek trail to Kang Yatse (2) is a beautiful walk across the Markha Valley covering many quaint villages en route.
-Markha valley is one of the prettiest Ladakh valleys along with the exquisite monasteries, incredible views of the far-stretched neighboring Himalayas, refreshing snack stalls and interactive natives are sure to keep the trekkers entertained and yet grounded enough to remain attached to the beautiful scenery surrounding them.
-Considering how implausible the trek’s scenery is, it might highly assist climbers in choosing their next expedition.
+The trek trail to Kang Yatse (2) is a beautiful walk across the Markha Valley, covering many quaint villages en route.
+Markha Valley is one of the prettiest Ladakh valleys, featuring exquisite monasteries, incredible views of the far-stretched neighboring Himalayas, refreshing snack stalls, and interactive locals.
+These elements keep trekkers entertained while staying grounded to the breathtaking scenery.
+Considering the stunning trek scenery, it can greatly assist climbers in choosing their next expedition.

 Highlights of Kang Yatse II Trek

-• Level: Difficult (so first-timers trekkers should avoid nun expedition)
+• Level: Difficult (first-time trekkers should avoid this expedition)

-• Need proper Expedition gear & clothing for sub-zero temperatures?
+• Proper expedition gear & clothing for sub-zero temperatures needed

-• Phones don’t work on the trek, we are provide to you Radio Walkie Talkie for Communication
+• Phones don’t work on the trek; walkie-talkies are provided for communication

-• Keep an extra day in your itinerary for attempt to summit account for bad weather
+• Keep an extra day in your itinerary for summit attempts in case of bad weather

-• Alcohol and smoking is not allowed in during the Expedition
+• Alcohol and smoking: Not allowed during the expedition

-The trek to Kang Yatse (2) will take you through monasteries, ancient Himalayan culture and the famous alpine meadows of the Ladakh valley.
-Trekkers will begin their journey in Siku and end at the summit.
-The descent will take a different route, culminating in a journey to Chokdo.
+The trek will take you through monasteries, ancient Himalayan culture, and the famous alpine meadows of the Ladakh valley.
+Trekkers begin their journey in Siku and end at the summit.
+The descent follows a different route, culminating at Chokdo.

-The Markha valley where the first rest day will apply is accompanied with the pass through the Hemis National Park famous for its lively wildlife.
-Trekkers may have the opportunity to see the magnificent snow leopard in addition to the usual views of Arghal, Bharal, Shapu, and others.
-The breathtaking view of Kang Yatse (2) will be visible as the trekkers near the end of their journey to Markha Valley.
+The first rest day is in Markha Valley, passing through Hemis National Park, home to vibrant wildlife including snow leopards, Arghal, Bharal, and Shapu.
+The breathtaking view of Kang Yatse (2) is visible as trekkers near the end of their Markha Valley journey.

 • Explore the beauty of Hemis National Park